Guidelines for Table Reservations

 - A link to ASU’s COVID-19 information page (https://eoss.asu.edu/health/announcements/coronavirus)

 - All student organization events that require a reservation must inform their primary or secondary advisor.
-Both the advisor and the organization members present at the table are responsible for ensuring that these guidelines are followed.
+Both the advisor and/or organization members present at the table are responsible for ensuring that university guidelines are followed.

 Enforcement of guidelines: